How do AI systems describe competitors vs your client brand?

 Repeatable audit history

-Agency outcomes
+Agency action

 What the client understands after this audit